mucklet/mucklet-client/docs/style-guide.md

 `modules/poioneer/` | Modules loading for _pioneers_ and _overseers_.
 `modules/overseer/` | Modules loading for _overseers_.

 ### Module file structure
 * Module folder MUST have the same name as the module.
-* Module file MUST be the module name but in `PascalCase`, with the `.js` extension.
+* Module file MUST be the module name in `PascalCase` with the `.js` extension.
 * All files belonging to the module should be in the same folder as the module file.
-* All files belonging to the module should be prefixed with the module name:
+* All files belonging to the module should be prefixed with, or have the same name as the module, following the [file naming](#file-naming) rules.
-  * Module classes (such as components) should be prefixed with PascalCase module name.
 * Module classes should only contain one class per file, named accordingly.
 * Module folders should be grouped with similar modules (eg. dialogs, commands, pages, etc.)
-* Main component of a module (if applicable) should have the same name as the module, but with `Component` added to the name.
+* Main component of a module (if applicable) should have the same name as the module, but with `Component` suffixed to the name.
+* Module style file should have the module name with the `.scss` extension.
+* Modules should only have one style file, and it should be imported from the module file.

 Example file | Description
 --- | ---